 Under the Licensing Act 2003 the definition of film has been expanded to mean any exhibition of moving pictures, including feature films, adverts and trailers.
 This definition also now covers the showing of video and other visual image media, including non-live digital exhibitions of plays, operas, pop concerts, etc

 If you intend to show film/s not classified by the BBFC, there is no requirement to contact the licensing authority.
 If not, you must contact the Licensing Authority to obtain a recommendation on the restriction of access of children to the film(s) at least 28 days before you intend to show them.

 What information do I need to send to the licensing authority?

 In order to recommend an appropriate restriction of access for children, the licensing authority requires the following information to be provided by the proposed exhibitor:

-- a synopsis of the film program(s) must be sent to the Licensing Unit 28 days in advance of the proposed screening date, where possible, giving sufficiently detailed and accurate information on any potentially controversial issues such as – discrimination, drugs, horror, imitable behavior, language, nudity, sex, theme, violence and in particular anything considered over 18 – R18 for example
+- a synopsis of the film program(s) must be sent to the Licensing Unit 28 days in advance of the proposed screening date, where possible, giving sufficiently detailed and accurate information on any potentially controversial issues such as – discrimination, drugs, horror, imitable behaviour, language, nudity, sex, theme, violence and in particular anything considered over 18 – R18 for example

 - information on active and thorough child protection policies including any permission processes required to be obtained for children to appear in any film exhibition